CanberraOceanRacingClub/namadgi3/Batemans_Bay_Hazards.md

 Rocks at the end of the reef break at low tide.
 Uncomfortable seas can develop in the vacinity of the reef.

 Acheron Ledge is a significant hazard with many local vessels having met with disaster on the ledge over the years.
 Great care is required to avoid this hazard.
 Some computerised charts show cardinal marks around the reef.

-Legend has it that these were blown away in storms several years ago and, for some unknown (and possibly stupid reason) they have never been replace.
+[Notice to Mariners 1016-1057](http://www.thenavigationcentre.com.au/Notice%20to%20Mariners/2016/edition_19_1012-1057_2016.pdf) indicates that lit cardinal marks were installed in October 2016.

-Acheron Ledge is shallow, dangerous, unlit and unmarked.
+Acheron Ledge is shallow, dangerous.
 It is a hazard to vessels entering the bay from the North and to those using the bays and beaches along the northern side.

 Local advice is to keep the Clyde River Bridge structure in view while navigating the northern part of the Bay.
 If the